 Upon listening to Austin, Texas’ The Black Angels for the first time, I was reminded of when ‘Chef’ (Frederic Forrest) went foraging for mangoes in the jungle and came across a charging tiger in the film Apocalypse Now.
 He goes running back to his fellow soldiers, repeating, “Never get out of the boat.”
 So who is who in this scenario?
 Am I ‘Chef,’ shocked, scared and surprised by the tiger, who in this case is The Black Angels, left to mutter to myself in retreat?
 Are The Black Angels the living manifestation of the jungle, with their music masquerading as a primal animal?
 Are they the soldiers on the boat, there to enlighten, terrify and ultimately comfort me while telling tales of the jungle and its environs?
 The ultimate answer is that it is all of these scenarios and more.
-Maybe once a year a band so captivates its audience that they can almost talk of nothing else for weeks on end.
-For some in 2005, that band was Clap Your Hands Say Yeah.
-This year, that honor goes to their tourmates, the Black Angels, and their spectacular debut album, Passover.
+Maybe once a year a band so captivates its audience that they can almost talk of nothing else for weeks on end; see: Clap Your Hands Say Yeah, in 2005.
+That honor now goes to their tourmates, the Black Angels, and their spectacular debut album, Passover.

 This sludgy and swampy album is absolutely intense.
 First of all, the name of the album is taken from Exodus 12:12-13, in which God claims that he’ll kill every first born son of Egypt save those who put the blood of a sacrificed lamb on their doorways.
 Of course, that’s where the Jewish holiday was born, but the image is stark and terrifying.
 But the Angels, unlike God, spare no one from their fantastic aural assault.
 Quite a few of the songs have to do with war, with the ’60s feel emphasizing the correlation and repeat of history between the Vietnam War and the Iraq War.
 The Angels go so far as to call a track, one of the most compelling on the album, “The First Vietnamese War.”
 Through their politically charged lyrics, they also provide ample fodder to the reason that the Vietnamese call the event, “The American War,” and frankly the idea that not many of us would argue that mayhap the Iraqis are using the same term.
 As such, it becomes one of the most straightforward and powerful anti-war messages in song, encapsulating not only the folly of war, but also the boggy feel of a quagmire in its substance: